 The Prague-Velká Chuchle Racecourse is a racetrack where canter and harness horse racing is held.
 It is located on the southern outskirts of Prague, in the administrational district of Velká Chuchle.
-Races are held there from April to end of October.
+Races are held there from April to end of October (except the summer break - Jul, Aug).
 The track measures 2180 m in length.

 The Praha-Velká Chuchle racetrack is the center of premier horse racing in the Czech Republic.
 It hosts more races than any other Czech racecourse, and its hosted races include the three most prestigious flat races in the country; Czech Derby, Czech St Leger and Czech 2000 Guineas.
 These three races make up the Czech Triple Crown of flat racing, which only seven horses have accomplished in the history of the Czech Republic.
 The latest, as of 2013, to have done so is the Polish bred Age of Jape.